mlvt-graduation-project/mlvt-backend/README.md

 ### Changing the Language

-You can change the language of the application by setting the `LANGUAGE` variable in the `.env` file.
-Replace `x` with the appropriate language code from the supported languages list.
+You can change the language of the application by setting the `LANGUAGE` variable in the [Environment Configuration](#environment-configuration) file.
+Replace with the appropriate language code from the supported languages list.

 Example `.env` file entry: